uwetom/media-production-worksheets/wk13-unity-ar-introduction/index.md

 	- If you still cannot find it, check that you build the correct scene in Unity.

 ## Keep this project
-We will use this project as the template for the other AR worksheets, keep it safe or you may have to make th
+We will use this project as the template for the other AR worksheets, keep it safe or you may have to set it all up again.

 ## Challenge